Prajwal02shekar/Prajwal02shekar/README.md

 <h1 align="center">Hi 👋, I'm Prajwal</h1>
 <h3 align="center">Hey there, this is Prajwal  I am Software Developer.
 What do I do?
 Well I build Applications And Software.
 What do I use 🧐?
 Check out the thing below👇🏻</h3>

-- 🌱 I’m currently learning *Docker, Kubernetes, AWS*
+- 🌱 I’m currently learning *Azure*

-- 💬 Ask me about *React JS, Javascript, Typescript*
+- 💬 Ask me about *MERN, JAVA, AWS*

 - 📫 How to reach me *prajwal02shekar@gmail.com*